klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 The notion of `justified` can have another meaning, which is that the belief follows from other beliefs via a sound argument.
 For example, one might believe the sidewalk is wet *because* it is raining.
 Whether it actually is raining is one question, but the belief that "raining implies wet sidewalks" is a belief in a new statement that is justified because of some model of the physical world and a logical inference made with respect to that model.

 This type of knowledge is most similar to mathematics.
-For example, from the definition of prime numbers it follows (via Euclid's theorem) that there are an infinite number of primes.
+For example, from the definition of prime numbers it follows (via Euclid's theorem) that there are an infinite number of of them.
 The `proof` of the theorem is the `justification` in this case.

 Thus, justifications can be either empirical observations or logical arguments.
 The former may correspond to actual facts or not, while the latter definitely do correspond to actual facts.